tarwn/lessthandot-hugo/blogs/content/posts/2013-01-31-mongodb-how-to-restore-collections.md

 5 objects found
 Thu Jan 31 17:01:28     Creating index: { key: { _id: 1 }, ns: "MultiCollection.Blog", name: "_id_" }</pre>

-Since we already dropped the collection manually we didn&#8217;t have to add the drop option.
-Let&#8217;s see what we have in the database now, People should have 6 items and Blog should have 5 items
+Since we already dropped the collection manually we didn't have to add the drop option.
+Let's see what we have in the database now, People should have 6 items and Blog should have 5 items

 <pre>db.Blog.find()
 { "_id" : ObjectId("510adec1d9a67956d3f4a446"), "name" : "Denis", "age" : 20 }